Our Journey Westward

 – Using your chart from the previous activity, make a bar graph of how many objects floated and how many sank.
 (Math)

 – Knot-tying skills are a must for any sailor- including pirates.
-Using a piece of rope or clothes line, learn how to tie a roof knot, a bowline, and another knot of your choice.
+Using a rope or clothesline, learn how to tie a roof knot, a bowline, and another knot of your choice.
 (Life Skills)

 – Research the symbols used on pirate flags and their meanings.
-Make your own pirate flag out of fabric, felt, or cardstock and explain the meaning(s) to your family.
+Make a pirate flag out of fabric, felt, or cardstock, and explain the meaning(s) to your family.
 (Art, History)

 – Use “A Ballad for Captain Kidd” as copywork.
 Listen to the song several times and lead a family sing-along.
 (History, Language Arts, Music)